-Understanding whether deep network representations tend to be more distributed or local is an open area of research.
-We investigated whether deep networks learn a local representation by training logistic regression models with an $L_1$ penalty to predict the latent generative variables from the representations (Fig~\ref{fig:rep_vs_label_lr}).
-Across initial, medial and final tasks, we find that the task labels do become more local and are able to be read-out with higher accuracy across layers.
-The geometric variables do not have a strong trend.
-The Atom variables cannot be read out with accuracy higher than chance for any network or layer.
-These results suggest that standard, fully-connected deep networks do not typically learn local representations.
+Understanding whether deep network representations tend to be more distributed or local is an open area of research~\citep{zeiler2014visualizing, nguyen2016multifaceted, olah2018the}.
+We investigated whether deep networks learn a local representation by training sparse logistic regression models to predict the latent hierarchy and compositionality variables from the representations (Fig~\ref{fig:rep_vs_label_lr}).
+If the representation of a hierarchy or compositionality variable is present and simple (linear), we would expect the normalized accuracy to be high (near 1 on the y-axis of the plots in Fig~\ref{fig:rep_vs_label_lr}).
+If a representation of a variable is ``local'', we would expect the varible to be decoded using approximately the same number of features as it has dimensions (near $10^1$ on the x-axis of Fig~\ref{fig:rep_vs_label_lr}) and ``distributed'' representation to have a much higher ratio.
+To test this, we compare these two measures across models and target variables and also across layers for the supervised deep networks.